PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 You can download it and test it right now!

-### How do I install the development version available on GitHub?
+### Can anyone install the development version, available on GitHub?

 Read the [“Installation” section of the README.md file](https://github.com/PrestaShop/PrestaShop/blob/develop/README.md#installation).<br/>
 In short: you will need to install and use Composer, npm and Grunt in order to compile the project into a single installable instance.